How Content Decisions Are Made

 When products or services are referenced:

-• They are described within the context of structural design
+• they are discussed within the context of structural design

-• They are not presented as guarantees of approval, limits, or outcomes
+• they are not presented as guarantees of approval, limits, savings, or outcomes

 Sponsored content, if published, is clearly identified and separated from educational pillars.